-Mount Seorak is not only Korea’s third-highest mountain, but it’s also the most beautiful one!
+Mount Seorak is not only Korea’s third-highest mountain but also the most beautiful one!
 And when the weather changes in fall, the gorgeous and brilliant colored autumn leaves add to its beauty!

 Seoraksan National Park

 There are two areas in the Seoraksan National Park – NaeSeorak (Inner Seorak) and OeSeorak (Outer Seorak).
-The outer area is more crowded, and it lies close to the sea.
-The slopes are steeper, and the wildlife and plants are lesser in the region.
+The outer area is more crowded and lies close to the sea.
+The slopes are steeper, and the region’s wildlife and plants are lesser.

-Inner Seoraksan has fewer steep peaks, and less number of people venture into the region.
+Inner Seoraksan has fewer steep peaks, and fewer people venture into the region.
 In terms of flora and fauna, the region is more diverse, with over 2000 animal species, including black bears.
-If you have a lot of time, then you can explore one side of the park in 2-3 days!
+If you have a lot of time, you can explore one side of the park in 2-3 days!

 Best Spots for Autumn Photography in Seoraksan National Park

 There are so many colors to capture in the picturesque beauty of the Seoraksan National Park, especially in the fall season.
 Just whip out your camera and take the best shot for your ‘gram!
 Here are some iconic places in the park where you can capture the ‘oh so perfect’ shot!